YasmineBY/Questions/README.md

 Jetpack is a suite of libraries, tools, and guidance to help developers write high-quality apps easier.
 These components help you follow best practices, free you from writing boilerplate code, and simplify complex tasks, so you can focus on the code you care about.

 #Describe the difference between the fixed, wrap_content and match_constraint setting of the constraint layout?

+Wrap content makes sure the item isnt bigger than the space it needs (Like a box in a recyclerview, its length isnt suppose to take up the entire screen).

+match_constraint will take up all the space that it can.

 #What does the abbreviation DP stand for and why do we need them?